openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 @sphinxdirective

 .. meta::
-   :description: Get to know OpenVINO Plugin API, which includes functions and
+   :description: Explore OpenVINO Plugin API, which includes functions and
-                 helper classes that simplify development of new plugins.
+                 helper classes that simplify the development of new plugins.

 OpenVINO Plugin usually represents a wrapper around a backend.
 Backends can be: